 - Wire-pin brushes

-Wire pin brushed are perfect for dogs with medium to long hair or woolly coats and are available with or without rubber tipped ends.
+Wire pin brushes are perfect for dogs with medium to long hair or woolly coats and are available with or without rubber-tipped ends.

 We can’t leave without a special mention of the FURminator that has come a long way since it burst onto the scene.
-It now comes in a variety of sizes and length of teeth making it much more versatile than it once was.
+It now comes in various sizes and lengths of teeth, making it much more versatile than it once was.

-If your dog has an undercoat and is a heavy shedder, then the FURminator does a fantastic job of removing the dead undercoat.
+If your dog has an undercoat and is a heavy shedder, then the FURminator does a fantastic job removing the dead undercoat.
 However, if your dog has a single coat, then the FURminator may not be the best option for you as it can irritate the skin.

 Clean coat, advanced

-There are times when a quick brush just isn’t enough to keep your dog clean and smelling sweet.
-So dry or no-rinse shampoos are a great idea to keep in our cupboard.
+There are times when a quick brush isn’t enough to keep your dog clean and smelling sweet.
+So no-rinse or dry shampoo is a great idea to keep in the cupboard.

-They may not clean your dog as thoroughly as a good soak in the tub, but they do a good job in between trips to the bath and are great for those dogs who roll regularly and require frequent cleaning.
+While waterless dog shampoo may not clean your dog’s fur as thoroughly as a good soak in the tub, but they do a good job in between trips to the bath and are great for those dogs who roll regularly and require frequent cleaning.

-Pet wipes and scented sprays are available when you have to get rid of a nasty smell, and you’re in a rush.
+Pet wipes and scented sprays are perfect for dog owners when you have to get rid of a nasty smell, but you’re in a rush.

-Keeping your dog’s bedding fresh is the best way to avoid nasty smells in the home.
-If you also clean up any outside areas of unwanted mess, this will go a long way towards eliminating any unpleasant odours from coming in.
+Keeping your dog’s bedding clean without washing it is the best way to avoid nasty smells in the home in between bathing.
+If you also clean up any outside areas of unwanted mess, this will go a long way towards eliminating any unpleasant odors from coming in.

 How to clean your dog without a bath

 There you have it, eight simple ways to clean a dog without a bath.
 From waterless shampoo to baby wipes, it’s easy to keep your pet smelling sweet without ever having to turn on a tap.